 Upper Mustang Trekking gives you the privilege to explore the unseen world of Mustang also known as Lo.
-This Buddhist kingdom was once a part of the Tibetan empire and therefore has a huge influence of Tibetan language, culture and geography.
-Since Mustang was isolated from the outside world for a prolonged period its landscape and Tibetan culture is yet unspoiled.
+This Buddhist kingdom was once a part of the Tibetan empire and therefore has a huge influence on Tibetan language, culture, and geography.
+Since Mustang was isolated from the outside world for a prolonged period its landscape and Tibetan culture are yet unspoiled.

 Major Attractions in Mustang:

 The pathway moves along the prehistoric salt Caravan route through which the inhabitants of Mustang used to exchange grains from the lowlands.
 For most of the trekkers, the goal of the upper Mustang trek is to explore the capital of Upper Mustang, Lo Manthang.
 One can visualize the walled medieval capital from the Lo La (3950 m) pass.